-Following the defined methodology and procedures developed in Section 2.2, the calibration performance of a ship borne radiometer used for satellite product validation shall be verified prior to deployment using an external reference radiance source that is traceable to SI standards over the full range of sea surface temperatures expected for a deployment at sea.
-Ideally, the verification measurements should be repeated over a range of ambient temperatures representative of the instrument operating conditions.

-The radiometer hardware, on-board configuration, on-board processing software, and data post processing software shall not be modified in any physical way between the calibration and the sea deployment (with the exception of dismounting and transporting the instrument to the calibration laboratory).
+Following the defined methodology and procedures developed in Section 2.2, the calibration performance of a shipborne MW radiometer used for satellite product validation shall be verified prior to deployment using an external reference radiance source that is traceable to SI standards.
+The verification measurements should be repeated over a range of ambient temperatures representative of the instrument operating conditions and aimed at a target with realistic temperatures that are observed during deployments.
+Due to the low sea water emissivity values in C and X-band, it is recommended to use liquid nitrogen to perform the pre-deployment calibration.
+The radiometer hardware, on-board configuration, on-board processing software, and data post processing software shall not be modified in any physical way between the calibration and deployment at sea.